ResearchComputing/Documentation/docs/software/spack.md

 In addition to standard software packages, you can use Spack to install compilers which are not currently available in the Alpine software stack.
 It is highly recommended to __NOT__ install compilers directly within the environment.
 Instead, we suggest that you first install the compiler outside of the environment.
 If it is installed directly within an environment, then it will depend on the default compiler within the environment.
 The following is our recommended way to install a new compiler and set it as the default compiler for your environment.

 1. Install the compiler outside of your environment (only needs to be done once):
 ```
 spack install gcc@13.1.0
 ```

 2. Obtain the location of the compiler install and save it into a local environmental variable:
 ```
 gcc_location=$(spack location -i gcc@13.1.0)
 ```

 3. Create and activate your environment:
 ```
 spack env create my_test_env
 spack env activate my_test_env
 ```

-4. Remove any compilers that are in the env right now:
+4. Remove any compilers that are in the environment already:
 ```
 spack compiler remove gcc -a
 ```